Just what does the clicker mean to your dog?

 i’m sure many of us that have these challenging dogs, have asked ourselves the same questions many many times?
 Why do we do it?
 Because the rewards are so worthwhile, even if no one outside of your family and friends every sees them.
 They will one day, trust me.
 Yes it takes dedication and yes, sometimes it seems that we take one step forward and ten backwards, but then on other days, we may take several steps forwards and none backwards.

 The point of this rather self-indulgent blog?
 Celebrate your successes people, no matter how small they are.
-We are such a negative species and we really do beat ourselves up with things go round and mull over in our heads how we could have done things better.
-We lose focus on the things that have good well, we forget to focus on the goods things that have happened.
+We are such a negative species and we really do beat ourselves up with things go wrong and mull over in our heads how we could have done things better.
+We lose focus on the things that have gone well, we forget to focus on the good things that have happened.
 We need to celebrate the successes, the times when our dogs made a good choice or when we made a good choice.

 Smile and celebrate the times that your dog didn’t react to one of his/her triggers.
 Pat yourselves on the back for a job well done.
 You’ve got this, honestly.
 Look up, look around you and really notice your dog.
 Look at how far they have progressed, look at the trust that shines out of their eyes.
 They may not be perfect (yet), but they are making progress.
 They may be finding life tough outside of the home environment, but inside these four walls, they are with people who they trust and who love them, warts and all.
 You do love them,, otherwise you would have moved them on, in one way or another.